 From the outset, boys are perceived to be ‘better gamers’ than girls are.
 This is a misconception.
 For the most part, any truth to this is attributed solely to the fact that boys have a disproportionate early start to gaming, compared to girls, alongside more direct access to video games and societal acceptance of them being involved with video games.
 It is not because they are innately skilled at gaming.
-With practice comes muscle memory, and like any other sport, those who begin playing video games from a very young age would have better chances of being successful, compared to those that started gaming much later.
+With practice comes muscle memory, and like any other sport, those who begin playing video games from a very young age would have better chances of being successful, compared to those that start gaming much later.

 Ariana’s view is that if a woman wants to embrace a career in e-sport, she will have to be prepared to face many challenges.
 Apart from having to overcome the lack of early exposure to gaming and the initial gap in accumulated experience that is a result of that, they would also need to contend with common salary gaps in the professional gaming industry.
 To illustrate this: among the 100 top earning e-sport players globally, not one of them is female.
 It is also quite common that all-women gaming teams have no choice but to pursue gaming part-time, because they don’t earn nearly enough money from it for them to make it a full-time profession.